Location: North Strip

 The upside is that this hotel often has rooms that are substantially cheaper than other hotels on The Strip.
 You can get the tower rooms for as low as $32 and the Manor rooms can be even cheaper – I’ve seen as low as $24.
 Of course there is that annoying resort fee they charge daily, jacking the prices up by $32 per night (plus tax).
 Yes, the fact that the resort fee can actually be higher than the room rate is an irony that is not lost on anyone.
 Generally speaking you’ll be paying $50-$100 per night during the week and $100-$150 on the weekends.

-There is also a fee for valet parking, instituted in 2016.
+There is also a fee for valet parking.
 It costs $16 per day for hotel guests and non-guests alike.
 The only way to get out of it is if you have a players’ club card at the Gold or above level.
 Self parking remains free at this hotel.
+This may change with Ruffin’s takeover – TI doesn’t charge for valet.